Jalley22/Oil-and-Gas-Production-Analytics-Workflow/README.md

 # Oil-and-Gas-Production-Analytics-Workflow
-A pipeline for scraping, analyzing, and forecasting oil and gas production data.
+A pipeline for collecting oil and gas data, analyzing, and forecasting oil and gas production data.